siruoren/gitea-sonarqube-bot/README.md

 ## Requirements

-This bot is designed to interact with [SonarQube _Developer_ edition](https://www.sonarsource.com/plans-and-pricing/) and above due to its pull request features.
-It will most likely work with public SonarCloud because it includes that feature for open source projects.
+This bot is designed to perform SonarQube/SonarCloud API requests specific for pull requests.
+This feature is available in the _Community_ edition via [Sonarqube Community Branch Plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin) or natively in [SonarQube _Developer_ edition](https://www.sonarsource.com/plans-and-pricing/) and above.

 ## Bot configuration